 Based on the acclaimed novel by André Aciman, and screenplay by James Ivory, the coming-of-age tale is revered by plenty of critics for being “sensual,” “erotic,” and “nuanced.”
 I have an extremely opposing perspective.

-The multilingual love story is set in the summer of 1983, “somewhere in Northern Italy,” where a 17-year-old American-Italian Jewish boy, Elio (Timothée Chalamet), falls in love for the first time—with American Jewish Oliver (Armie Hammer), his father’s hired doctoral student.
+The multilingual love story is set in the summer of 1983, “somewhere in Northern Italy,” where a 17-year-old American-Italian Jewish boy, Elio (Timothée Chalamet), falls in love for the first time—with a man, the American Jewish Oliver (Armie Hammer), his father’s hired doctoral student.

 It’s a lengthy film, over two hours, but it feels more like five hours for its plodding treatment.
 Guadagnino was clearly aiming for subtlety and underlying sexual attraction, a quiet tease beneath all that talk of etymologies and academic babble.
 But there is no sense of tension or chemistry between the very young Chalamet and the old Hammer—the latter having more chemistry with DiCaprio in “J.Edgar.”